Modules

 Function views and modules are designed for different scenarios.
 Function views are used in database queries whereas modules usually contain common algorithms or processing logic which can be referenced in different scripts.
 A function view may reference a function in a module but a module seldom references a function view.

-Declaring Namespace for a Module
+4.1.
+Declaring Namespace for Modules

+4.2.
 Calling Modules with Namespaces

 For a module located at the sub directories under modules, specify the full namespace of the module when: